News

 Low-head dams disrupt natural water flow, which affects fish migration, sediment transport, algae growth, and the overall health of aquatic ecosystems.
 By removing the dams, water flows more freely, helping restore natural habitats, improve water quality, and support wildlife.
 Fish passage improvements are designed to support fishing activities and biodiversity.

-4. Will the removal and replacement project affect local property values?
+4. Will a dam removal and replacement project affect local property values?

 Yes, replacing low-head dams with whitewater parks has a positive impact on property values, especially for waterfront properties.
-Studies show that communities with access to recreational water features often experience increased property values, more business opportunities, and higher demand for nearby real estate and greater community pride.
+Economic Impact studies show that communities with access to recreational water features often experience increased property values, create more business opportunities, create higher demand for nearby real estate, and stimulate greater community pride.

 5. How will public safety be addressed with these new recreational features?